Magnetization curves of deposited finite spin chains: Introduction

-\emph{Introduction}--The question whether and how deposited magnetic clusters or molecules change their magnetic properties when deposited on a metallic substrate is of fundamental importance especially in view of possible applications as next generation storage devices or magnetic logic circuits \cite{HFH:S06,HLO:S07,WBL:NM07,MPS:NM09,WYZ:PRL09,BMW:PRL09,BAK:PRL10}.
-One experimental method to investigate local magnetic properties is spin-flip inelastic electron tunneling spectroscopy with a scanning tunneling microscope \cite{HFH:S06,CFJ:PRL08}.
-In this method jumps of the differential conductivity signal transitions between magnetic levels of the deposited entity, of course under the assumption of a weak coupling to the substrate.
-Following this philosophy the authors of Ref.~\cite{CFJ:PRL08} conjectured the strength of superexchange interactions in deposited molecular nanomagnets.
-The latter were constructed by depositing layers of cobalt phthalocyanine molecules which self-organized in a stacked manner so that the cobalt ions formed finite spin chains on the substrate.
-This arrangement is scetched in \figref{molsurf-f-a}~(a).

-When interpreting the observed structure of magnetic levels in such measurements one has to conjecture whether and how much of the deposited magnetic moment is screened by the conduction electrons, since this has a great influence on the magnetic properties of the remainder.
-In Ref. \cite{CFJ:PRL08} it was deduced that the Co$^{2+}$ spin with $s=1/2$ closest to the surface was completely Kondo-screened and therefore the observed magnetic levels should result from a practically uncoupled remainder of $(N-1)$ spins.
+The question whether and how deposited magnetic clusters or molecules change their magnetic properties when deposited on a metallic substrate is of fundamental importance especially in view of possible applications as next generation storage devices or magnetic logic circuits.\cite{HFH:S06,HLO:S07,WBL:NM07,THS:JPCM09,MPS:NM09,WYZ:PRL09,BMW:PRL09,BAK:PRL10,MJT:NC16,CRY:NL17,SOX:SA17,Ter:PSS17} One experimental method to investigate local magnetic properties is spin-flip inelastic electron tunneling spectroscopy with a scanning tunneling microscope.\cite{HFH:S06,CFJ:PRL08} In this method, jumps of the differential conductivity signal transitions between magnetic levels of the deposited entity, of course under the assumption of a weak coupling to the substrate.
+When interpreting the observed structure of magnetic levels in such measurements one has to conjecture whether and how much of the deposited spin system is screened by the conduction electrons, since this has a great influence on the magnetic properties of the remainder.

-In this Letter we investigate by means of the Numerical Renormalization Group method (NRG) \cite{BCT:RMP08,Wil:RMP83,Wil:RMP75} numerically exactly how the magnetic properties of deposited structures as those shown in \figref{molsurf-f-a} depend on the exchange coupling $J_A$ to the substrate's conduction electrons, the internal exchange coupling $J$, and the applied magnetic field $B$ at low temperature $T$.
-Depending on $J_A$ the screening can vary between full screening and partial screening of the spin-1/2 closest to the surface.
-In the case of full screening the magnetic properties of the deposited entity are indeed identical to those of the remaining spin system without the screened spin.
+In this article we investigate by means of the Numerical Renormalization Group method (NRG) numerically exactly,\cite{BCT:RMP08,Wil:RMP83,Wil:RMP75} how the static, i.e. equilibrium magnetic properties of deposited spin structures as those shown in \figref{molsurf-f-a} depend on the exchange coupling $J_A$ to the substrate's conduction electrons, the internal exchange coupling $J$, and the applied magnetic field $B$ at a fixed very low temperature $T$.
+As one of our model spin structures deposited on the substrate, we want to take a spin chain of spins $s=1/2$ , an object which experimentally can be formed by stacking layers of cobalt phthalocyanine molecules.\cite{CFJ:PRL08} This arrangement is sketched in \figref{molsurf-f-a}~(a).